basondole/netmanagement/Cisco Control Plane Policing.md

 # Control Plane policing
 Control plane policing is used to control traffic destined to the control plane of the router.
-This reduces strain on our routers routing engine by limiting the management traffic destined for the router.
+This reduces strain on our routers CPU by controlling the traffic destined for the router itself.

 ## Configuring Control Plane Policing on Cisco IOS
 Configuration of the control plane policing takes a modular approach as described below